 Travel time Time to write in Exact

 < 8 hours Actual amount of hours

 8 - 15 hours 8 hours

 16 - 24 hours 12 hours

 25 - 36 hours 16 hours

 36+ hours 20 hours

 Hours should be written on the days used.
 The notes section can be used to clarify large totals where needed.
 When travelling on a non-working day for you (or adding hours to your working day) - please make sure to compensate that time within 10 days of your business trip.
-If this is not possible, make sure to discuss this with your Manager and plan this as soon as possible.
+If this is not possible, make sure to discuss this with your manager and plan this as soon as possible.

-Important - compensation time does not need to be recorded in Exact (but your travel days and extra time do)!
-An example: a Team Member works full-time on Monday - Friday for the Climate Centre.
-They take a trip from Monday - Saturday.
-They then book full days in Exact on Monday-Saturday.
-The following week, they only book Tuesday-Friday because they took Monday as a compensation day.
+IMPORTANT - compensation time does not need to be recorded in Exact (but your travel days and extra time do)!
+An example: Mary works full-time for the Climate Centre.
+She takes a trip from Monday - Saturday.
+She then books full days in Exact on Monday-Saturday.
+The following week, she only books Tuesday-Friday because she took Monday as a compensation day.